Jessica Pickering

 Jessica Pickering (born 24 April 2001) is an Australian trampoline gymnast.
+She is the 2018 Summer Youth Olympics individual silver medalist and a competitor at the 2020 Summer Olympics.

 Biography

-Pickering started trampoline gymnastics when he was seven years old.
+Pickering started trampoline gymnastics when she was seven years old.
 Her mother feared for her on the trampoline at home and persuaded her to join Eastlake Trampoline Sports Club.
 She is still with the same club.